Student rights and responsibilities - landing

 Making a complaint

 If you have a problem with, or complaint about TAFE NSW, you can report it to any TAFE NSW employee.
 They will record your concerns so they can be dealt with confidentially and promptly.
-TAFE NSW welcomes complaints made via the online feedback form.
-You may also submit your complaint on a Suggestion or Complaints Form, available from teaching and administration staff, or online via your TAFE Region website while TAFE NSW is in the process of implementing a One TAFE approach to complaints management.
+You may also submit your complaint complaints made via the online complaint form.

-For more information see the complaints and feedback page.
+For more information about making a complaint to TAFE NSW see the complaints page.